Retained vs. Contingency

 In a contingency recruiting relationship, the recruiting company typically only gets compensated if and when a candidate is placed.
 The fee is typically a percentage of the total annual compensation and varies greatly based on position level and industry.

 Contingent searches are not exclusive.
 A contingency recruiter is typically shopping their own candidate pool (that they own) to a number of their clients.
 Good contingency recruiters will typically always have two to three alternate companies in the works for their candidates to choose from.
 This ensures not only an actual placement that allows them to get paid, but allows them to spend time on open positions at hiring companies based on responsiveness of the hiring company.
-Since the contingency recruiter is compensated only if a candidate is hired, they typically do not invest as much time in developing the relationship with the hiring company or on ancillary services (such as helping the hiring company market the position to the widest network).
+Since the contingency recruiter is compensated only if a candidate is hired, they typically do not invest as much time in developing the relationship with the hiring company or on ancillary consulting services.

 When to Choose Contingency Recruiting